Learn to listen to the body

-Grew originally from the personal professional and artistic experiences of the founders, the contributions of theoretical research on the body and creativity, the languages of contemporary dance, other art and movement practices, the study and practice of mindfulness training.
+These grew originally from the personal professional and artistic experiences of the founders, the contributions of theoretical research on the body and creativity, the languages of contemporary dance, other art and movement practices, the study and practice of mindfulness training.

 THEORY AND PRACTICE

 Contributions from psychology (C.G.
 Jung, D.W.
 Winnicott, S. Arieti), theoretical and practical contributions from the neurosciences (A. Damasio, C. Pert, V. Gallese, D. Siegal ) and from dance therapy (M. Whitehouse, J. Adler, J. Chodorow).
 The movement analysis of R. Laban and body connections of I. Bartenieff/ P. Hackney are basic foundations.